Wellbeing and Mindfulness

 For many years there was a stigma associated with mental health, but we now live in more enlightened times and understand that anyone can experience mental health difficulties at some point in their life.
 The good news is that there is help available and often a problem spoken or shared is a problem solved.

-Mental health support for parents and carers – www.place2be.org.uk/our-services/parents-and-carers
+Mental health support for parents and carers – www.place2be.org.uk parents & carers (link opens in new window)

 As a parent, you have a great influence on your own child’s wellbeing and there are now many tools that can help you to nurture your child and contribute positively to their mental health.